 When: Every weekend in March and the week of March Break, 9:30 am – 3:00 pm

-Cost: $18 per car (food and purchases extra)
+Cost: $18 per car for daily vehicle permit (food and purchases extra)

 Additional Information: www.ontarioparks.ca